 And by choice and cheerfulness of heart, I stayed there.

-My dear mother Madame Villas is buried here in Gabon who died in 2013, and too my son Noé; loved by all and deceased at only 24 years old.
+My dear mother Madame Villas is buried there since 2013 as well as our son Noé, loved by all and deceased at 24 years old.

-This dear Gabon,… which saw the birth of our 3 children is a sacred and magical land and who’s inhabitants are always hospitable and welcoming in all its provinces.
+This dear Gabon which saw the birth of our 3 children is a sacred and magical land and its inhabitants are always hospitable and welcoming in all its provinces.

-In short, a warm country where I have now spent two thirds of my life.
+In short, a warm country where I have now spent 2/3 of my life.

-Since 1976, my professional life as a truck driver has taken me to meet the traditional cultures of Gabon, cultures that have been damaged and demonized by the influential imported religions.
+My professional life as a truck driver has pushed me since 1976 to meet the local cultures so decried, even demonized by the influential imported religions.

-This first initiation immediately pushed me to found a first "Association for the Agricultural and Cultural Promotion of the Gabonese village" in 1980 with the late Daniel Odimbossoukou and the late Catherine Oneto.
+Fundamental initiation which immediately pushed me to found a first "association for the agricultural and cultural promotion of the Gabonese village" in 1980 with the late Daniel Odimbossoukou and late Catherine Oneto.

-After this I created rural cooperatives with the late Jean Robert Rengouwa, a very delicate concept that was difficult to birth, despite the total involvement of the above mentioned individuals.
+Then creation of rural cooperatives with the late Jean Robert Rengouwa, a very delicate concept that was hardly born despite the total involvement of the above mentioned.

-In 1993 and 1994, the initiations of Katy Euillet, mother of our children, and myself to other traditional rites of the Middle Ogoué with Mr. Jean Tsanga (who later became Motamba/ Root of the Earth), allowed us to discover other cultures.
-This was deeply enriching for our ex-Western spirits, now in love with an Africa that is humanly and naturally so rich and so diverse
+In 1993 and 1994, the initiations of Katy Euillet, mother of our common children, and myself, in other traditional rites of the Middle Ogoué with Mr. Jean Tsanga who later became Motamba (Root of the Earth), made us discover other cultures all as enriching for our ex-Western spirits, in love with an Africa that is humanly and naturally so rich and so diverse

-In 1996, the newly created "Association of Friends of the Circus of Ecuador" allowed 22 Gabonese artists to have a 2-year renewable contracts in the biggest circus in the world, in the USA: Barnum & Ringling Circus.
+In 1996, the newly created "Association of Friends of the Circus of Ecuador" allowed 22 Gabonese artists to have a 2-year renewable contract in the biggest circus in the world, in the USA: BARNUM & Ringling Circus.

-All this led us after 2 other fundamental and founding events, to create in 1999 the "EBANDO Cultural Association (Nature + Culture = Future)" which since then has not ceased to help people in difficulty and to reintegrate the traditional ways of the cultures of GABON.
+All this led us after 2 other fundamental and founding events, to create the "EBANDO cultural association (nature + culture = future)" which has not ceased since then to help people in difficulty to reintegrate by the traditional ways of the various know-how of GABON.